shellspec/shellspec/README.md

 In ShellSpec, you write your tests in a specfile.
 By default, specfile is a file ending with `_spec.sh` under the `spec` directory.

 ShellSpec has its own DSL to write tests.
-You may seem like distinctive code because DSL starts with a capital letter (to distinguish it from a command), but the syntax is compatible with shell scripts, and you can embed shell functions and use [ShellCheck](https://github.com/koalaman/shellcheck) to check the syntax.
+It may seem like a distinctive code because DSL starts with a capital letter (to distinguish it from a command), but the syntax is compatible with shell scripts, and you can embed shell functions and use [ShellCheck](https://github.com/koalaman/shellcheck) to check the syntax.